apwete/CogentRoleplay-Core/Playing the Game.md

   If the **Dice Pool** has *Disadvantage*, then a roll of 5, or 6 is considered a **Win**.
 * **Narrative Success or Failure**
   Narrative Success is when the Character generates more Wins than the CL.
 The Narrator should treat Narrative Successes as strokes of luck (the lock takes less time to pick, the sword found the gap in the armour, the bard is inspired by their muse, etc), with higher Narrative Success being greater strokes of luck.<br/>
   Narrative Failure is when the Character generates less Wins than the CL.
-The Narrator should treat Narrative Success as complications (the lock pick breaks, the sword deflects off the armour, the bard has writer's block, etc) and these complications will hinder the Character, but may or may not prevent them from accomplishing the task.
+The Narrator should treat Narrative Success as complications (the lock pick breaks, the sword deflects off the armour, the bard has writer's block, etc) and these complications will hinder the Character, but will not prevent them from accomplishing the task.

 *Example*